kavir-bheeroo/PaymentGateway/README.md

 - Payment details are stored in the database and can be queried.
 - Created resource link available in create payment response.
 - Card numbers are encrypted using AES and masked when returned by the API.
+- CorrelationId is propagated in requests and stored in Seq and PostgreSQL.

 # Technologies and packages used
 - ASP.NET Core 2.2